 some of the advantages of the intensive system of poultry management are as follows

 1. There is enough space for the birds to move about in this system of management

 2. The birds have access to green vegetables which are most times natural

 3. The pasture growing in the area will do well because of the dropping from the birds

 4. The birds are protected against predators such as snakes since this system of poultry management involves the use of fences and wires for basic protection

 1. The cost of making wire fences is high.

 2. Birds may not be totally protected from predators such as hawks

-3. There is risk of parasite build up and disease out break.
+3. There is a risk of parasite build-up and disease outbreaks.

 (c) Management Practices: The management practices for poultry production can be treated under the following headings: